 FSX 2020

-FSX is a complete software solution that provides practice ranges, full course play, game modes, skills challenges, and opportunities for you to compete with other players around the world.
+This complete software solution provides practice ranges, full course play, game modes, skills challenges, and opportunities for you to compete with other players around the world.
 You can also view real-time data for practice or club fitting.

 Many standard courses are reproduced, as well as world-famous courses that include The Old Course @ St. Andrews, Pebble Beach, Spyglass Hill, Carnoustie, and Doral Blue Monster.

-All things considered, I do think that FSX 2020 is overpriced.
-A license for this software is required to get any kind of golf simulation with the GC3.
+All things considered, I do think that FSX 2020 is overpriced, but a license for this software is required to get any kind of golf simulation with the GC3.

 FSX Play

-FSX Play, which is Foresight Sports’ other in-house offering, builds off of FSX 2020 and is designed to provide an ultra-realistic golf simulation experience.
+FSX Play is probably Foresight Sports’ best in-house software offering right now.
+It builds off of FSX 2020 and is designed to provide an ultra-realistic golf simulation experience.

 FSX Play has three main modes: